 As part B of the Harborough Local Plan states "The full objectively assessed housing need (OAN) for the Leicester and Leicestershire HMA is 4,829 dwellings per annum between 2011 and 2031 (96,580 total) and for HDC is an additional 532 dwellings per annum between 2011 and 2031 (HEDNA), giving a total plan requirement across the 20-year plan period of 10,640 dwellings".
 In addition, the Local Plan incorporates a 20% buffer and therefore makes provision for 12,800 dwellings from 2011 to 2031.
-Of this, about 8,792 dwellings have already been built or committed (through the granting of planning permission, or through allocation in neighbourhood plans) with a further 225 anticipated on windfall sites.
-The Local Plan therefore provides housing land for a minimum of a further 3,975 dwellings.
+Of this, 8,150 dwellings have already been built or committed (through the granting of planning permission or through allocation in Neighbourhood Plans) leaving a residual requirement of 4,650 dwellings up to 2031.

 HDC have then apportioned this District-wide housing target in line with the settlement hierarchy outlined above.
 This gave a minimum target number of residential dwellings required to be built by 2031 and was set as a minimum of 30 properties.
 Subsequent planning approvals in the Parish have reduced this minimum requirement to five.
 The Parish Council recognise that this is a minimum requirement and notes Planning Practice Guidance which states 'neighbourhood planning bodies are encouraged to plan to meet their housing requirement and where possible exceed it'.
 (Ref 41-103-201900509).
-Even though the minimum housing target can be met through windfall development, the Neighbourhood Plan incorporates a residential allocation to help meet this minimum figure and identifies a reserve site outside of the limits to development to come forward in the event that housing need increases during the Plan period or there is a failure to deliver sites with a planning approval or the site allocated through this Neighbourhood Plan.
+Even though the minimum housing target can be met through windfall development, the Neighbourhood Plan incorporates residential allocations that exceed this minimum figure and identifies a reserve site outside of the limits to development to come forward in the event that housing need increases during the Plan period or there is a failure to deliver sites with a planning approval or the sites allocated through this Neighbourhood Plan.